caldas479/AWS-Examples/s3/README.md

 In this folder, you will find Terraform scripts to manage S3 resources:

-- `main.tf`: Main Terraform configuration file for defining S3 resources.
+- `main.tf`: configures the Terraform provider and creates a VPC.
-- `provider.tf`: File to configure the AWS provider for Terraform.
+- `s3.tf`: defines the S3 bucket resource.

 ---